DelNov/T-Flows/readme.md

 There matrix entailed 16 rows and columns of cubes with the size of 15 x 15 x 15 mm^3, mounted at a bottom wall of a channel 51 mm wide.
 The pitch between the cubes is 60 mm.
-Working fluid is air at room temperature, and LDA measurments are reported by Meinders and Hanjalic for comparison against CFD simulations.
+Working fluid is air at room temperature, and LDA measurements are reported by Meinders and Hanjalic for comparison against CFD simulations.

 Large eddy simulation approach is particularly well suited for this flow because